 Should We Join the Insiders and Buy These Stocks as Well?

-In these unnerving times (for that matter all the time), finding ways to outperform the market is much easier said than done.
+In this unstable economic climate, finding ways to outperform the market is much easier said than done.
 However, one screening tool that has proven to be effective in determining whether a stock is moving higher is insider buying due to one simple reason: they buy stocks, just like us, to make more money.
 In addition, they arguably have the best view of the company being a part of the day-to-day operations and/or have a large investment of their own which they like to see increase in value.
-Below are a couple stocks with strong insider buying.
+Below are a couple stocks with strong insider buying:

 As always, respectful comments and questions are always welcome on the message board below and please know any viewpoints are simply just the opinion of the blogger.
 I always strongly recommend every investor to do follow-up research and due diligence for the sake of their financial health.

 Wiseinvestors has no position in any stocks mentioned.
 The Motley Fool has no position in any of the stocks mentioned.
 Try any of our Foolish newsletter services free for 30 days.
 We Fools may not all hold the same opinions, but we all believe that considering a diverse range of insights makes us better investors.
 The Motley Fool has a disclosure policy.
 Is this post wrong?
 Click here.
 Think you can do better?
 Join us and write your own!